-As you might expect, Disney, with its long history and incredible portfolio of themed attractions, dominates the list of best theme... park rides.
-But the Universal parks have a strong presence, particularly near the top of the list.
+As you might expect, Disney, with its long history and an incredible portfolio of themed attractions, dominates the list of best theme park rides.
+But the Universal parks have a strong presence.

-Note that the list considers parks in the U.S. only.
-There are some wonderful attractions in other parts of the world, such as Journey to the Center of the Earth at Tokyo DisneySea and the radically transformed Pirates of the Caribbean ride at Shanghai Disneyland (which is better than the original).
+This list considers parks in the U.S. only.
+There are some wonderful attractions in other parts of the world, such as Journey to the Center of the Earth at Tokyo DisneySea and the Pirates of the Caribbean ride at Shanghai Disneyland (which is better than the original).
 Note also that the best attractions are all story-based rides.
 While many incorporate thrills, that was not the primary aspect in determining the list.
-If you are looking for park thrills, check out our rundown of the best roller coasters.

-From the queue that winds through the Hogwarts School, to the innovative robotic arm ride system, to the combination of real sets and projected media, everything about the attraction conspires to wholly immerse guests into the world of Harry Potter.
-It is a remarkable achievement that immediately leapt to the top of the best attractions list.
+From the queue that winds through the Hogwarts School, to the innovative robotic arm ride system and the combination of real sets and projected media, everything about this attraction conspires to wholly immerse guests into the world of Harry Potter.
+It is a remarkable achievement that immediately leaped to the top of the best attractions list.

-This incredible—OK, amazing—attraction combines a groundbreaking roving motion base simulator technology with a 3-D film experience to totally immerse riders in the world of Spidey and his archenemies.
+This incredible attraction combines a groundbreaking roving motion base simulator technology with a 3-D film experience to totally immerse riders in the world of Spidey and his archenemies.
 The height of park design and creativity when it debuted, Spider-Man borders on mind-altering.

 One of two Potter-themed attractions to make it to the top-15 list, Escape from Gringotts combines (relatively mild) coaster thrills with incredible visuals.
 It places passengers inside the final film of the Harry Potter series at the pivotal moment when Voldemort is about to be defeated.
 But first, there is the pesky matter of a fire-breathing dragon to tame and the evil sorcery of He-Who-Shall-not-Be-Named and Bellatrix Lestrange.

-Location: The Wizarding World of Harry Potter at Universal OrlandoContinue to 5 of 15 below.
+You'll find Escape from Gringotts at The Wizarding World of Harry Potter at Universal Orlando.

-Location: Disneyland and the Magic Kingdom at Walt Disney World
+This favorite classic is found at Disneyland and the Magic Kingdom at Walt Disney World.

-Location: Disney's Hollywood Studios at Walt Disney World
+Get lost in the Twilight Zone at Disney's Hollywood Studios at Walt Disney World.

 One of the last attractions to have had the input of Walt Disney, Haunted Mansion remains a beloved, classic, must-ride experience.
-It doesn't so much tell a story as (gently) scare and amaze guests with a hodgepodge of wonderful gags, illusions, and effects.
+It doesn't so much tell a story as (gently) scares and amazes guests with a hodgepodge of wonderful gags, illusions, and effects.

-Location: Disneyland and the Magic Kingdom at Walt Disney World
+The Haunted Mansion is located in Disneyland and the Magic Kingdom at Walt Disney World.

 The Mummy is both a spunky roller coaster and a great dark ride.
 It incorporates incredible animatronics and special effects.
 Like nearly all Universal attractions, it includes explosive, in-your-face action.
 Note that while the two Universal rides are similar, the best theme park attraction designation is based on the Florida version of Revenge of the Mummy, which is longer and better.

-Location: Universal Studios Florida and Universal Studios Hollywood
+This ride can be found at both Universal Studios Florida and Universal Studios Hollywood.

-Half the fun and the wonder of the reprised Star Tours (which got a major makeover in 2011) is that you never know where in hyperspace the ride will take you.
-With multiple story lines and a random sequence generator, you'll likely never get the same ride twice.
+Half the fun and the wonder of the reprised Star Tours (which got a major makeover) is that you never know where in hyperspace the ride will take you.
+With multiple storylines and a random sequence generator, you'll likely never get the same ride twice.
 One of the first motion simulator attractions, the revamped Star Tours is now even wilder.